 (but NOT Continuing Students) must file an application for admission in order to receive an enrollment date and time.
-If you applied for a previous term but did not enroll, you will need to reapply.

 You may enroll in on-campus, online, and hybrid courses on or after your enrollment appointment date and time by web at smc.edu/cc.